hypernova of Eta Carinae is affecting our region of the galaxy

 number of alien intelligences have been contacted by now.
 In addition,

-ancient ruins have been uncovered on many worlds - indicating advanced
+ancient ruins have been uncovered on some worlds, indicating advanced

-civilisations which somehow failed or destroyed themselves in the distant
+civilisations that somehow failed or destroyed themselves in the distant

 past.
 Thousands of other planets have been discovered to have rich ecosystems,